Dylan Chambost

-Dylan Chambost (/fr/; born 19 August 1997) is a French professional footballer who plays as midfielder for the Columbus Crew of Major League Soccer.
+Dylan Chambost (/fr/; born 19 August 1997) is a French professional footballer who plays as midfielder for Major League Soccer club Columbus Crew.

 Career

 Saint-Étienne

 Chambost began his footballing career with ES Veauche before being recruited to join the academy of Saint-Étienne, being part of the teams that won the under-13 and under-17 league championships.
 He signed his first professional contract with the club on 18 May 2017.
 Upon signing, Chambost stated, "I did all my training at ASSE.
 It was my dream to become professional here."
 While playing for Saint-Étienne B, he was named captain for the 2017–18 season, leading the reserve team to promotion to National 2.
 Following the promotion and a successful individual season in which he netted 12 times and assisted nine, Chambost signed a two-year contract extension with Les Verts, and would retain his captaincy for the 'B' team for the following season.

 Chambost received his first professional appearance during a Coupe de France match on 24 January 2018 versus Troyes, coming on as a second half substitute.
 He appeared in just one more Coupe de France game the following year.